hannahdesmond/mastery-curriculum/chapter9/README.md

 end
 ```

-Just like variables, we need to define a name for the method – so we can call it later:
+Just like variables, we need to define a name for the method.
+We can use this name to call the method later:

 ```eval-ruby
 def hello_world